Ingensi/dockbeat/README.md

 - `type: net`: container network statistics.
 One document per network container is generated.
 - `type: memory`: container memory statistics.
 One document per container is generated.
 - `type: blkio`: container io access statistics.
 One document per container is generated.
+- `type: daemon`: daemon status information.
+One document per tick is generated if an error occurred.

-To get a detailled list of all generated fields, please read the [fields documentation page](doc/fields.asciidoc).
+To get a detailed list of all generated fields, please read the [fields documentation page](doc/fields.asciidoc).

 #### Elasticsearch template